cloud-native-toolkit/cdk8s-pipelines/API.md

 app.synth();
 ```

-The output file will be _dist/my-install-pipeline.yml_.
+The output file after running `npx projen build` will be _dist/my-install-pipeline.yml_.

 Apply this file to a Kubernetes or OpenShift cluster using `oc apply -f dist/my-install-pipeline.yml`,
 substituting the name of your output file in the command.
 If using OpenShift